 Ever looked around and felt like your life was not your own?

+Originally from Belize, I was born to a Scottish father and a Belizean mother.
 My name is Jeannie Shaw.
-Originally from Belize, I was born to a Scottish father and a Belizean mother.
-Growing up in the Caribbean gave my life lots of color and diversity.
-Yet, I woke up one day and just felt stuck.
+Growing up in the Caribbean gave my life lots of color and diversity, all of which brought me to who I am today.

 One night, as I was finishing errands, I had a clear vision of myself writing and the words Nourish Me Sweetly followed.
-And here we are.
+That’s all I wanted, to be sweetly nourished – and here we are.

-The way I do that is to share my life experiences through poetry, product reviews, travel and life's experiences.
+Nourish Me Sweetly is a platform to share experiences through blog posts, poetry and videos in hopes that they will touch hearts and raise vibrations.
 These will all culminate into a book one day and I’d so love for you to be a part of this journey with me.